 How Well Do You Really Know You?

-discover about you.
-Having this information will help promote a more satisfying, rewarding future and provide for successful
+about you.
+Having this information will help promote a more satisfying, rewarding future and provide for successful relationship

-relationship ventures.
+ventures.
 Know the facts before you begin your search for a compatible partner.
-Set limits and boundaries before
+Set limits and boundaries before you get started.

 1-Who are you?